HasinZaman/DataBaseManager/README.md

 Database Manager is a rust, front-end, client-side application to quickly manage and view the state of a MySQL database.
 It was primarily developed to better manage the database behind HasinZaman.link.

+More information about the project can be found at [hasinzaman.link/Database_Manager](hasinzaman.link/Database_Manager).

 ## Installation

 ### 1. Download